skip to contents

 二十四節気 ("24 Sekki" or 24 Solar Terms)

 "24 Sekki" or 24 Solar Terms are traditional ways of expressing seasons in Japan and China.
 Each term is defined by the ecliptic longitude of the Sun (λ).
 For example, "Shunbun" is the time when the longitude of the Sun becomes 0°, and "Shuubun" is when the longitude becomes 180°.
+In the luni-solar calendar, 24 Solar Terms were also necessary for assigning ordinary and leap months.
+Each year has four seasons, and each season has 3 "Setsu" and 3 "Chuu" arranged alternately.

 Terms for spring